thomasfagerli/master-thesis/README.md

 ## Raspberry PI code /raspi
 Speedtest-cli used on the Raspberry PI 4 is https://github.com/sivel/speedtest-cli.
 It is a python script that uses the speedtest.net API to get the speed of the internet connection.
-This will be installed on the Raspberry PI and run continuously to collect data.
+This will be installed on the Raspberry PI and run continuously to collect data. sample.py is a script that runs the speedtest continuously and appends the results to a Google Sheet. handle_sheet.py contains functions for interacting with the Google Sheet.